 How to participate

-If you are new to the Global Food Challenge, register your students and request the teacher and student guides.
+If you are new to the Global Food Challenge, register and request the teacher and student guides.
 Once you have completed registration, you will receive curriculum and information on how to submit your student entries for judging.

 Submit Your Entries

 Minnesota teachers are invited to submit up to two student entries in each Cargill Global Food Challenge unit to achieve recognition and earn financial awards.
 For each unit, the first place student will receive $200 and the second place student will receive $100.
 Teachers of award-winning students will receive $100.
 Winning entries are displayed on MCEE's website.

 Submissions are closed for the 2017 Challenge.
 Submissions for the 2018 Challenge will open in the spring of 2018.
 Each submitted project should have this form as its cover letter.